 4.5.5 Can closure examination.
-Can closures shall be examined visually and by teardowns in accordance with the can manufacturer's requirement and 21 CFR, Part 113, Subpart D or 9 CFR, Part 318, Subpart G as applicable.
-Any nonconformance based on observation of can seam teardowns or of record of can seam teardowns is a major defect and shall be cause for rejection of any involved product.
+Can closure shall be examined visually and by teardowns in accordance with CFR 21, Part 113, Subpart D or CFR 9, Part 318, Subpart G, as applicable.
+Any nonconformance based on observation of can seam teardowns or on record of can seam teardowns shall be classified as a major defect and shall be cause for rejection of any involved product.

 4.5.6 Vacuum examination.
 Cans shall be allowed to cool to $75^{\circ} \pm 5^{\circ}$ F, held for at least 24 hours after sealing, and then examined for vacuum retention.
 To examine, lay a straight edge in the center of the lid along the length of the tray pack.
 Both ends of the straight edge shall touch the lid at the inside edge of the double seam.
 There shall be a visible gap between the straight edge and the lid for the entire distance of the label panel.
 Using a shorter straight edge, the same procedure shall be used across the width, in the center of the tray pack can.
-When examining a ribbed lid, only lay the straight edge between the two center ribs along the length of the can.
+One measurement shall be made when examining a ribbed lid; lay the straight edge between the two center ribs along the length of the can.
 The inspection lot shall include only tray packs produced in a single shift on a single sealing machine.
 The sample size shall be 50 cans.
-Any nonconformance is a major defect and shall be cause for rejection of the lot.
+Any nonconformance shall be classified as a major defect and shall be cause for rejection of the lot.